felixqnd/awesome-climate-games/README.md

 Despite our unique career paths, we share a common goal: using the power of games to make a positive impact on climate and the environment.
 This page is our way of sharing the tools, insights, and resources we discover on our journey.
 Whether you’re new to climate games or already involved, we hope you’ll find something valuable here.

+We are wide open to [contributions](https://github.com/pangeo-data/awesome-open-climate-science/blob/master/contributing.md) of course!
+Don't hesitate to add your awesome resources related tp climate games by making a [pull request].

 ## Climate :cloud_with_lightning_and_rain:

 - [Sustainable Pathways](https://sustainablecareerpathways.com/recommended-resources/) - quite comprehensive resource guide to learn about the key topics on everything related to sustainability.